Montana Field Trips for Homeschoolers

 As the fourth largest state in the U.S., Montana has plenty for families to explore.
 With a rich history that includes the Lewis and Clark Expedition and dinosaurs, majestic landscapes, and tons of indoor fun and learning opportunities, homeschoolers in the state have endless options for field trip ideas.

 This page provides listings for educational field trips in all of Montana’s geographic regions.
 There is also a free printable map of Montana that can help your student learn about the state’s geography.
 Be sure to download the Time4Learning lesson tie-ins at the end of this post to help supplement your field trips in Montana.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Treasure state.